 - All Residence Hall buildings are locked 24 hours a day and use a card reader system for entry.
-These readers work with either a mobile or physical MaineCard. - Residential students have card access only to the building to which they have been officially assigned. - All student rooms have reader technology that is compatible with both a mobile or physical MaineCard. - No exterior door may be propped, and locks may not be tampered with.
-Additionally, doors may not be tampered with in a way that prevents the door from closing properly

-- Students may not lend their mobile/physical MaineCard to any other person - Students must present their mobile/physical MaineCard to staff upon request - Students should not share their personal pin number with anyone - Students should report their mobile/physical MaineCard missing immediately online at http://umaine.edu/mainecard/online-card-office/ to prevent theft of student funds.
+These readers work with either a mobile or physical Maine Card. - Residential students have card access only to the building to which they have been officially assigned. - All student rooms have reader technology that is compatible with the mobile MaineCard. - No exterior door may be propped, and locks may not be tampered with.
+Additionally, doors may not be tampered with in a way that prevents the door from closing properly - Students may not lend their mobile MaineCard to any other person - Students must present their mobile MaineCard to staff upon request - Students should report their mobile/physical MaineCard missing immediately online at http://umaine.edu/mainecard/online-card-office/ to prevent theft of student funds.